-National Biomechanics Day has celebrated Biomechanics with live, in-lab and on-sight events since 2016.
+National Biomechanics Day has celebrated Biomechanics with live, in-lab and on-site events since 2016.
 Of course, most NBDs were celebrated as virtual events in 2021.
-We were so impressed with everyone’s efforts and creativity in creating this new form of Biomechanics celebration and we now have a vast collection of these online events.
-The Biomechanics Initiative, Inc, home of NBD, is currently working to make this material even more accessible for use in future Biomechanics activities.
+We were so impressed at everyone’s efforts and creativity in creating this new form of Biomechanics celebration and we now have a vast collection of these online events.
+The Biomechanics Initiative, Inc, home of NBD is currently working to make this material even more accessible for use in future Biomechanics activities.

-Presently, the pandemic situation for NBD 2022 is unsettled and we do not know how many places will be able to resume their live events.
-We take this moment, therefore, to reaffirm our commitment to ensuring the health and safety of all NBD 2022 participants.
+Presently, the pandemic situation for NBD 2022 remains unsettled and we do not know how many places will be able to resume their live events.
+We take this moment therefore, to reaffirm our commitment to ensuring the health and safety of all NBD 2022 participants.
 First, we encourage and support all plans for virtual NBD events in 2022.
-They were wonderfully successful this past year and can be even better in 2022.
-Please consider holding a virtual event in which you can introduce Biomechanics to high school students and teachers through many different online formats, including previously created videos and slide shows, discussions and virtual demonstrations of Biomechanics, and tours of your Biomechanics facilities.
+They were wonderfully successful in 2021 and can be even better this year.
+Please consider holding a virtual event in which you can introduce Biomechanics to high school students and teachers through many different online formats including previously created videos and slide shows, discussions and virtual demonstrations of Biomechanics and tours of your Biomechanics facilities.
 A second option is to create a hybrid event in which the lab members are on-site to give the demonstration but your high school visitors remain offsite and join the event virtually.
-We did this at East Carolina University for NBD 2021 and had great success with this model.
+We did this at East Carolina University in 2021 and had great success with this model.

 A hybrid NBD in which lab biomechanists demonstrate 3D motion capture to a high school group viewing the event virtually at their school.

 The third option is to go, “old school,” i.e. 2019, and create a live, real event in your facility.
 The lab group and high school students and faculty would be together in the lab.
 Please